 “The next few months will be extremely important to us, as we continue to hone the powertrain credentials and a dynamic setup that will help make this the most exciting SUV on the market.”

 While the pics don’t give too much away, from the front it’s clear the DBX will get the same face as the latest Vantage, while the rear is dominated by a swooping steep boot lid – ensuring despite its size, it’ll remain firmly coupe-shaped.
 That huge shoulder line is unmistakably SUV-like, though, and is a reminder that it’s up there with the Rolls-Royce Cullinan and Bentley Bentayga in terms of size, at least.

-Set to be built at Aston Martin Langonda’s St Athan facility, the finished product will be unveiled during the last quarter of 2019, with deliveries set to begin in 2020.
-We’ll bring you more info as soon as it’s revealed.
+Set to be built at Aston Martin’s St Athan facility, the finished product will be unveiled in December with deliveries set to begin in 2020.